 Price: Free plan available.
 Paid plans starting at $8/user per month.

 4. Outlook Shared Mailbox

 If your team uses Microsoft Outlook for email, Outlook Shared Mailbox could be an option to explore.
 It is very similar to Google Collaborative Inbox: You create a shared mailbox and can then give access to other members.

 Outlook Shared Mailbox gives people the ability to work from the same email queue, categorize (tag) conversations, and respond from a dedicated email address (support@, help@, etc.).

 If you already use Outlook, then there’s no additional cost to set up a shared mailbox.
 However, similar to Google Collaborative Inbox, it’s not a scalable tool.

 Last on the list is another tool that works in conjunction with Gmail.
 Similar to others, Hiver sits on top of your Gmail account and adds additional capabilities like internal notes, analytics, and collision detection.

-On their higher-cost plans, they also offer things like CSAT surveys and Slack and Zapier integrations to connect your support tech stack.
+On their higher-cost plans, they also offer things like satisfaction surveys and Slack and Zapier integrations to connect your support tech stack.